yagosys/202301/userguide/02-deployment/k8s_default_value.md

 ```
 *if you change pod cidr from 10.244.0.0/16 to something else, then you will also need flannel configuration to match it. this is not included in the script*

-*please be aware the CNI do not always honor the pod CIDR.it often has it's own POD CIDR, for example, the bridge CNI has default 10.85.0.0/16, the flannel has 10.244.0.0/16 regardless cluster level podcidr setup.*
+*please be aware that some  CNI do not always honor the pod CIDR.it often has it's own POD CIDR, for example, the bridge CNI has default 10.85.0.0/16, the flannel has 10.244.0.0/16 regardless cluster level podcidr setup.*